-In life, hair growth is directly connected to the blood vessels at the base of every hair follicle.
+In life, hair growth is directly connected to the blood vessels at the base of each hair follicle.
 These blood vessels feed the hair roots to keep them growing and break through the skin.
-By the time the hair reaches the epidermis (i.e., the outer surface of the skin), the cells within that hair are no longer alive.
+By the time the hair reaches the epidermis (the outer surface of the skin), the cells within that hair are no longer alive.
 That’s why it doesn’t hurt to cut your hair… it’s basically already dead!

 Does Hair Change Color After Death?

 Eumelanin has two subtypes: black and brown.
-If you have more black eumelanin in your hair, then it would naturally be a darker color.
-Consequently, if there is a total lack of black eumelanin and low levels of brown eumelanin, then there is a high chance of you being born with blonde hair.
-As you grow older, the eumelanin levels of both kinds drop, which causes the greying of your hair.
+If you have more black eumelanin in your hair, it will naturally be darker.
+Consequently, if there is a total lack of black eumelanin and a low level of brown eumelanin, then there is a high chance of you will be born with blond hair.
+As you age, the eumelanin levels of both kinds drop, causing your hair to gray.

 Pheomelanin, on the other hand, is responsible for adding red and orange.
 It is rare to have a high concentration of pheomelanin, which is why there are so few natural redheads in the world.

 It does, however, exist in some quantities in everyone’s hair.
 It is also more stable than eumelanin.
 Eumelanin breaks down easily through the process of oxidation, but pheomelanin does not.
 Pheomelanin tends to hang around in the hair even under extreme conditions.
 Therefore, under wet oxidizing climates, the eumelanin in the hair is lost over extended periods of time, leaving behind the red pigment, pheomelanin.